 What it means to users

-Files are important, please backup if you need them in future, WhatsApp doesn’t save anything on their servers which means files ones deleted can never be recalled, neither one can read them as they are all encrypted now.
+Files are important, please backup if you need them in future, WhatsApp doesn’t save anything on their servers which means files ones deleted can never be recovered, neither one can read them as they are all encrypted now.
 Group chats, however, are not encrypted, for now, so files, in this case, are safe.

 In a nutshell, your private chats are safer now and world chats are safer than ever before.
 Most likely, all other chat services providers should start following the encryption process soon, With this, WhatsApp has set a brand new benchmark for them to follow for now.